-How to Make Green Beans with Bacon and Garlic
+How to Make Green Beans with Bacon

 Pan-seared green beans with bacon and garlic is the perfect quick and easy side dish for everything.
 Fast enough for weeknight dinners, and crowd-pleasing enough for celebrations like Thanksgiving or Christmas dinner.
 This recipe is so fast, so flavorful, and SO EASY.
 Plus it’s got bacon – what more could you want in a side dish?!?